 If you are a parent who’s considering separating or getting a divorce, it’s imperative that you seek the advice and counsel of an experienced family law attorney.
 A seasoned lawyer will help you understand your rights and options and help you ensure that your voice is heard in court and at the negotiating table.

-The Grand Rapids child custody attorneys Kraayeveld Law have been assisting clients throughout the area in divorce, child custody, and other family law matters for more than a quarter of a century.
+The Grand Rapids child custody attorneys Kraayeveld Family Law been assisting clients throughout the area in divorce, child custody, and other family law matters for more than a quarter of a century.
 Our lawyers combine decades of experience in complex matters to help people efficiently untangle their marriages.

 We are conveniently located in Grand Rapids.
 Call 616-285-0808 or contact us online to make an appointment to speak with a Grand Rapids divorce lawyer about your situation.